Skip to content

 On April 27, 2026, the Moroccan national television broadcaster 2M TV (2m.ma) appeared on the leak site of the ransomware group apt73.
 Public reporting indicates the attackers exfiltrated internal files during a ransomware incident and listed the company as a victim.

 Available reporting describes 2M TV as Morocco’s national television channel responsible for both television broadcasting and related digital services.
 The incident involved internal files rather than a confirmed public dump of customer records.
 No exact victim count has been released, and the precise volume or sensitivity of the stolen data remains unclear from current public sources.
-The listing on the apt73 leak site confirms the group claims successful exfiltration and is using the threat of publication to pressure the broadcaster.
+The listing on the apt73 leak site states the group claims successful exfiltration and is using the threat of publication to pressure the broadcaster.

 Why This Matters for You and Your Family